 10:30 am – 12:00 pm

 Our morning book group meets on the 2nd Wednesday of each month.
-In July, we’ll be discussing My Grandmother Asked Me to Tell You She’s Sorry, by Fredrik Backman.
+This month, we’ll be discussing My Grandmother Asked Me to Tell You She’s Sorry, by Fredrik Backman.

 We hope you’ll join us to read and discuss.
 New members are always welcome.